-- Pilots take-off in a scheduled order, which is determined by the Meet Director using the method approved by CIVL in the Local Regulations.
-When there are no pilots willing to launch, the Meet Director may allow pilots outside their launch order to move to the front of the launch queue, where they will be treated in the same fashion as a pilot who has 'pushed' under 3.3.6. - At sites not large enough for all the competitors, an ordered launch method may be used.
+Pilots take-off in a scheduled order, which is determined by the Meet Director using the method approved by CIVL in the Local Regulations.
+When there are no pilots willing to launch, the Meet Director may allow pilots outside their launch order to move to the front of the launch queue, where they will be treated in the same fashion as a pilot who has 'pushed' under 3.3.6.
+Pilots must be ready to launch and in their ordered position in the launch queue or will be placed at the back of the queue and will launch last in their launch line.

+At sites not large enough for all the competitors, an ordered launch method may be used.
 If this is used on the first day, the order will be according to the WPRS; the following days the competition ranking will be used.
 In both cases the top 15 male pilots and the top 5 female pilots will have the right to enter the take-off area whenever they wish.